Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Numerical verification

 \Cref{fig:fig5} compares the settling velocity evolution for spherical and multisphere particles.
-The multisphere particle exhibits terminal velocity \(u_t = \SI{0.12}{\meter\per\second}\), representing \(\le 5\%\) decrease relative to the sphere (\(u_t = \SI{0.128}{\meter\per\second}\)).
+The multisphere particle exhibits terminal velocity \(u_\text{t} = \SI{0.12}{\meter\per\second}\), representing \(\le 6\%\) decrease relative to the sphere (\(u_\text{t} = \SI{0.128}{\meter\per\second}\)).
 Despite the irregular surface geometry, particles exhibit quantitatively similar acceleration dynamics, with a smooth, monotonic approach to terminal velocity over \(t \approx \SI{0.8}{\second}\).
 The subtle velocity decrease for the multisphere particle reflects enhanced drag due to its increased surface area, which is greater than that of the equivalent sphere.
-The flow field around the non-spherical particle exhibits wake structures similar to those in the spherical case, with symmetric streamlines characteristic of Stokes flow and no flow separation, see~\Cref{fig:fig4}.
-However, subtle asymmetries appear in the near-wall velocity contours, particularly downstream of surface protrusions where local velocity gradients intensify.
-These features reflect the particle's irregular geometry but do not significantly alter the global force balance or settling dynamics at this low Reynolds number.
+The flow field around the multisphere particle is qualitatively similar to that of the smooth sphere at the same \(Re_\text{p}\), exhibiting flow separation and a recirculating wake, characteristic of inertia-dominated flow (\Cref{fig:figS4} in SM).
+The irregular surface introduces additional finer-scale distortions in the near-wall velocity contours, particularly downstream of surface protrusions where local velocity gradients intensify.
+These features reflect the particle's geometry but do not significantly alter the global force balance or settling dynamics in this intermediate Reynolds number regime.

-The close agreement between spherical and multisphere terminal velocities (within 5.0\%) validates two critical aspects of the computational framework: (1) the multisphere approximation accurately represents the hydrodynamic resistance of irregular particles while maintaining computational efficiency, and (2) the IB method accurately resolves fluid-solid interactions around complex geometries with accuracy comparable to smooth surfaces.
-This verification provides confidence for subsequent investigations of PMN transport, where particle morphology significantly influences drag coefficients and suspension dynamics at higher Reynolds numbers (\(Re_\text{p} = 100\)\textendash3000).
+The close agreement between spherical and multisphere terminal velocities (within 6\%) validates two critical aspects of the computational framework: (1) the multisphere approximation accurately represents the hydrodynamic resistance of irregular particles while maintaining computational efficiency, and (2) the IB method accurately resolves fluid-solid interactions around complex geometries with accuracy comparable to smooth surfaces.
+This verification establishes confidence in the numerical framework that distinguishes the non-spherical simulations from the spherical baseline: the multisphere representation and the IB force integration over complex geometries.
+Because the resolved CFD-DEM framework computes hydrodynamic forces by directly integrating the fluid stress tensor over the particle volume, the accuracy of this integration\textemdash rather than agreement with empirical drag correlations\textemdash constitutes the appropriate verification target.